 As a wannabe apprentice you need to be sure you won't change your mind about becoming a solicitor: one of university's big advantages is not needing to make a career decision straight out of school.
 “We're looking for someone who'll stay the course,” Diana Spoudeas confirms.
 “At interview we look at how confident applicants are that they want to take this route over university.”

 The apprentices we spoke to were clear on why they chose this route.
-“By the timfe you get to the final years of the apprenticeships you know the firm inside out,” Funnell points out, “and you get work experience from a young age so you're used to the professional environment.”
+“By the time you get to the final years of the apprenticeship you know the firm inside out,” Funnell points out, “and you get work experience from a young age so you're used to the professional environment.”
 If learning by doing is your thing, an apprenticeship might be just the ticket – Khanum tells us “it's crazy how your studies come up in your work.”
 And by working alongside your studies “you're gaining knowledge for the long term.”

 What are the long-term career prospects of apprentices within law firms?
 Katie Deering of Bevan Brittan reckons it's “too soon to tell” given today's apprentices are pioneers testing the route for future generations, but "that being said, by completing a solicitor apprenticeship you'll qualify with six or seven years' practical experience compared to the training contract's two.
 A candidate who has built this extra expertise will definitely stand out."
 Long-term there's no reason why an ex-apprentice shouldn't compete on equal terms with a solicitor who's taken the traditional route.